2026-03-03

 Scrutinizer v1.8: Scientific Accuracy Audit & Feature Congestion

 v1.8.0 release notes →Two themes in this release.
-First, a scientific accuracy audit — replacing geometric cutoffs with linear M-scaling, recalibrating E2 (the eccentricity half-resolution constant — the distance from fixation, in degrees of visual angle, at which spatial resolution drops to half its foveal value), and qualifying every reference to “Laplacian pyramid” in the codebase.
+First, a scientific accuracy audit — replacing geometric cutoffs with linear M-scaling and recalibrating E2, the distance from fixation where spatial resolution drops to half its foveal value.
 Second, a new analytical tool: Feature Congestion (Rosenholtz et al. 2007) ships as a real-time visual clutter metric with an interactive HUD overlay.

 Linear M-scaling